 NC State Extension business cards are available through Wolf Xpress at any time.
 Extension Administration will cover the cost of a new employee’s first order of business cards; our vendor has the account information to invoice the cards appropriately.

 The following examples are for NC State Extension campus employees (click to view):

 Download the business card layout of your choice, enter your contact information into the fields, and then save the completed form as a PDF file.

 Submit your completed business card form (PDF file) to Wolf Xpress:

 Wolf Xpress Print & Copy Services

 *Please allow up to 2-3 weeks for delivery.

-We encourage employees to print letterhead as needed in your office or utilize digital communication resources.
+We highly encourage employees to print letterhead in your office, as needed, or utilize our digital communication resources.
 For those who still wish to purchase bulk quantities of letterhead, you may place orders through Wolf Xpress.

 - Download Letterhead 1-column template (Word)

 - Download Letterhead 2-column template (Word)